seankerr/rust-http-box/examples/detect_request_response.md

 # Detecting Request or Response

-`HttpHandler` has 6 callback functions that are related to the status line.
+`HttpHandler` has 6 callback functions that are related to the status line:

 **Request Callbacks**